Skip to Content

 The Bottom Line

-• One of the best saltwater spinning reel under $200 for inshore fishing
+- One of the best saltwater spinning reels under $200 for inshore fishing

-The Shimano Stradic FK reel is an excellent choice for both fresh and saltwater and is available HERE.
+The Shimano Stradic FK reel is available here, an excellent choice for fresh and saltwater.

 If you are looking to step up a bit in quality and performance from something like the Daiwa Fuego LT or the Pflueger Supreme XT, then the Shimano Stradic FK is an excellent choice that provides a very impressive combination of weight, strength, and smoothness.

-For the higher-end angler that wants a reel that can go from finessing the smaller species to holding up under the load of a large bull red or snook, I can highly recommend purchasing this great reel.
+For the higher-end angler who wants a reel that can go from finessing the smaller species to holding up under the load of a large bull red or snook, I highly recommend purchasing this great reel.

-The name Shimano and Quality go hand in hand when comes to fishing reels.
-The new design is a bit more compact and angular which seems to playoff the key Hagane design.
+The names “Shimano” and “Quality” go hand in hand regarding fishing reels.
+The new design is a bit more compact and angular, which apparently contradicts the key Hagane design.

-The word “Hagane” actually originates back to the high-quality steel that was used to make samurai swords, which were legendary for their strength in battle.
-What this means for you is that your new reel is made of the highest quality metal components built to last the test of time.
+The word “Hagane” originates back to the high-quality steel used to make samurai swords, which were legendary for their strength in battle.
+This means that your new reel is made of the highest quality metal components built to last the test of time.

-Like anything, if it’s going to be around saltwater, you’re going to need to care for your reel.
+Like anything, if it’s going to be around saltwater, you’ll need to care for your reel.

 Features

-Hagane Body – The high-quality Hagane body provides a level of durability and rigidity that is required to withstand unexpected shocks.
-While the entire body is not 100% metal, it is primarily metal allowing for precision engineering which leads to a smoother reel.
+The high-quality Hagane body provides a level of durability and rigidity required to withstand unexpected shocks.
+While the entire body is not 100% metal, it is primarily metal, allowing for precision engineering, which leads to a smoother reel.

-High-quality materials and engineering are fairly common in your larger more expensive offshore spinning reels like the Shimano Stella Saltwater.
-Shimano seems to think it makes sense to apply this same quality to their smaller Stradic FK models as well, which is awesome.
+High-quality materials and engineering are common in larger, more expensive offshore spinning reels like the Shimano Stella Saltwater.
+Shimano seems to think applying this same quality to their smaller Stradic FK models makes sense, which is awesome.

-Hagane Gears – The Hagane precision cold forged gears provide one of the smoothest retrieve experiences you will ever have, especially under a load.
+The Hagane precision cold-forged gears provide one of the smoothest retrieve experiences you will ever have, especially under a load.
 X-SHIP provides a smoother and stronger precision gear system that places a bearing on the pinion.

-While this difference does not make itself apparent when you are in the store under no load, the difference does become apparent rather quickly once adequate pressure has been applied (a big fish).
+While this difference is not apparent when you are in the store under no load, it becomes apparent quickly once adequate pressure has been applied (a big fish).

-X-Ship – X-Ship is a combination of features that work together to create much greater efficiency.
-By positioning the pinion gear close to the center line of the large diameter drive gear, more power is transferred from the handle to the rotor.
+X-Ship combines features that work together to create much greater efficiency.
+By positioning the pinion gear close to the center line of the large-diameter drive gear, more power is transferred from the handle to the rotor.

-Coreprotect – Coreprotect provides you with 360-degree all-weather water resistance to make sure that this reel will last a lifetime if you take care of it.
+Coreprotect provides you with 360-degree all-weather water resistance to ensure that this reel will last a lifetime if you take care of it.

 Additionally, you will not tire as easily after a long day on the water = no forearm fatigue.
 This design was first utilized in the more expensive Shimano Stella.

-Propulsion Line Management – Cast aside all of the marketing speak.
-The Stradic FK does a good job with line management due to a well-designed spool which they call the AR-C cold forged which incorporates a smooth lip design.
+Cast aside all of the marketing speak.
+The Stradic FK does a good job with line management due to a well-designed spool, which they call the AR-C cold forged, incorporating a smooth lip design.

-Personally, I have experienced very few line twists and wind knots.
-I think you will find this reel to be as good if not better than most other spinning reels you’ve ever used when it comes to line management.
+I have experienced very few line twists and wind knots.
+I think you will find this reel to be as good, if not better, than most other spinning reels you’ve ever used when it comes to line management.

-Drag Quality – The Shimano Stradic FK uses a combination of both felt and steel washers to provide ample drag.
-While you may not notice the difference right away with a smaller fish, once you hook into something that is sizable you’ll instantly notice how smooth the pressure is throughout the entire drag range with no jerking or stuttering that is so common in less quality reels.
+The Shimano Stradic FK combines felt and steel washers to provide ample drag.
+While you may not notice the difference right away with a smaller fish, once you hook into something sizable, you’ll instantly notice how smooth the pressure is throughout the entire drag range with no jerking or stuttering, which is so common in less-quality reels.

 Features at a Glance